svenwal/kong-plugin-redirect/README.md

 # Kong plugin for redirecting calls

 # About
 A Kong 🦍 Plugin forwarding a request to another location.
-It us using standard http status codes and the the location header
+It us using standard http status codes and the location header

 ## Configuration parameters
 |FORM PARAMETER|DEFAULT|DESCRIPTION|